ValuJet Airlines: Fallout from the crash of Flight 592

 AirTran, prior to its purchase by Southwest, made no notable mention of the ValuJet past.
 Instead, AirTran kept a large cache of ValuJet memorabilia, including radio ads, locked in an Atlanta warehouse.
 AirTran also opted not to make any major announcements on the crash's tenth anniversary out of respect for the victims' families.

 Fleet

 ValuJet operated an all-McDonnell Douglas fleet of 98 aircraft consisting of McDonnell Douglas DC-9s, along with a few McDonnell Douglas MD-80s.
-The aircraft were fitted with orange seats.
 Most of the aircraft purchased were more than 15 years old, many obtained from other carriers.
 ValuJet had on average one of the oldest fleets in America, averaging 27 years.
 All the planes were painted white with blue and yellow trim, with the smiling "critter" painted on both sides of the plane on the front.
-ValuJet's FAA call sign was "critter" due to the airline's smiling airplane logo.

 At the time of its demise the fleet consisted of: